 - To improve quality of life for citizens, and at the same time to improve the experience for city visitors.

 Inspired by several initiatives in Amsterdam related to crowdedness, Ghent is analyzing such challenges further, applying it to an open data and specific challenge driven perspective.
-Together with Digipolis Ghent, the City of Ghent is working from multiple city department angles (Mobility, Tourism, Events, Economy, etc.) on:
+Together with District09 Ghent, the City of Ghent is working from multiple city department angles (Mobility, Tourism, Events, Economy, etc.) on:

 - crowd related data source availability and awareness across departments,

 - communication and sharing crowdedness information as open data.

 Ghent and District09 Ghent are working together with the DrukteRadar team (Amsterdam) and other SCORE partners to define, design and develop potential new open smart city applications on crowd flow.
 Applying the privacy by design approach, datasets from inside and outside the cities are combined and reused to analyze, visualize and predict crowd patterns and flows.
 The necessary data originates from several sources such as public and private transport, parking lots, hotel reservations, economic activities, tourism, scientific studies, trash management, mobile phone operators, footfall analytics, etc. The application resulting from this SCORE working group will serve both city departments and citizens.